-- 1. Must have a stable, reliable response, which can be directly correlated to dust concentration with limited cross interference from likely changes in process or flue gas conditions.
-Certified products provide guidance on the application suitability of different instruments.
-Manufacturers should be contacted for more detailed guidance on the application suitability of a specific type of instrument. - 2.
-Can operate long term in the application without the need for maintenance or cleaning.
-The Maintenance Interval as stated in the certificate can provide guidance on servicing issues and longer duration tests and experience with an instrument are also very relevant. - 3.
-The system has sufficient resolution for the intended application.
-The systems certificates state the ranges in mg/Nm3 for the instrument which is the lowest dust range at which the instrument will still meet the required performance standards.
-Guidance should be provided on the factor allowed between the instrument certification range and Emission Limit Value (2.5 or 1.5 for low dust applications).
-The minimum detection level of the instrument should also be considered in relation to the normal operating condition of the plant to ensure a meaningful stable response from the instrument at normal plant conditions which can then be calibrated. - 4.
+- 5. The minimum detection level of the instrument should be considered in relation to the normal operating condition of the plant to ensure a meaningful stable response from the instrument at normal plant conditions which can then be calibrated. - 6.
 The operating technology should be suitable for the type of Filtration system (pollution control system) used, the diameter of the stack or duct, the dust loading and any other additional parameters (like corrosiveness, stickiness, moisture, etc.) that may affect the operation of the PM CEMS i.e. for applications with entrained water droplets an extractive PM CEMS which conditions the wet gas stream to remove the entrained liquid must be used to obtain quantitative results.

-5.2 Techniques/Instrumentation for Online Gaseous Pollutant Monitoring
+5.2 Techniques/ Instrumentation for Online Gaseous Pollutant Monitoring